neverfap-deluxe/nfd-api/ebook/bible/bible.md

 ---
 title: The NeverFap Deluxe Bible
-subtitle: A complete collection of guides, practices and articles.
+subtitle: A complete collection of guides, articles, and practices.
 ---

 # NeverFap Deluxe Preface

 Thank you for reading The NeverFap Deluxe Bible!

-It is a complete collection of guides, practices and articles on the NeverFap Deluxe Website!
+It is a complete collection of guides, articles, and practices on the NeverFap Deluxe Website!

 However, it does not contain all the content from the website.
 Including the excellent homepage explanation of what NeverFap Deluxe is, the various NeverFap Deluxe resource recommendations on the website, as well as the dozens of other pages, links and resources to Hovering Meditation etc.